Earl Van Dorn: Pea Ridge

-The Confederate defeat at this battle, coupled with Van Dorn's army being ordered across the Mississippi River to bolster the Army of Tennessee, enabled the United States to regain control of the entire state of Missouri and threaten the heart of Arkansas, left virtually defenseless without Van Dorn's forces.
+The Confederate defeat at this battle, coupled with Van Dorn's army being ordered across the Mississippi River to bolster the Army of the Tennessee, enabled the United States to regain control of the entire state of Missouri and threaten the heart of Arkansas, left virtually defenseless without Van Dorn's forces.
 Despite the loss at Pea Ridge, the Confederate Congress would vote its thanks "for their valor, skill, and good conduct in the battle of Elkhorn in the states of Arkansas" to Van Dorn and his men on April 21.

 In his report on March 18 to Judah P. Benjamin, then the Confederate Secretary of War, Van Dorn refuted suffering a loss, saying, "I was not defeated, but only foiled in my intentions.
 I am yet sanguine of success, and will not cease to repeat my blows whenever the opportunity is offered."

+Siege of Corinth

+Following Pea Ridge, Van Dorn marched his troops east, with the intention of joining General Albert Sidney Johnston's Army of Mississippi, then consolidating at Corinth, Mississippi, in preparation to confront the Union Army's movement up the Tennessee River.
+Van Dorn's forces traversed Arkansas and crossed the Mississippi River, but were unable to reinforce Johnston before the Battle of Shiloh ensued, and Johnston was killed in battle.

+Van Dorn's long-awaited Army of the West arrived at Corinth in mid-April, where it was integrated into the Army of Mississippi, now under General Pierre G.T.
+Beauregard, and comprised the right of the Confederate line during the Siege of Corinth.